-Traveling down the coast south of Lima explore the Paracas National Park, where the Ballastes Islands are located.
+Traveling down the coast south of Lima explore the Paracas National Park, where the Ballestas Islands are located.
 These islands are home to hundreds of species of birds and where you will find a colony of sea lions.
-Not far from Paracas is the town of Ica, Ica is a wine growing area and you are able to visit the wineries and sample the wine.
-Just outside of Ica is the desert oasis of Huacachina; here you will find dune buggies and sandboarding to pass an exciting action packed day.
+Not far from Paracas is the town of Ica, Ica is a wine-growing area and you are able to visit the wineries and sample the wine.
+Just outside of Ica is the desert oasis of Huacachina; here you will find dune buggies and sandboarding to pass an exciting action-packed day.
 Travel further south and you will arrive in Nazca, a desert town with some of the best weather in Peru, especially when traveling to Peru in March.
 Nazca is famous for the famous lines that are etched into the desert floor.
-To see the lines you will need to take a flight from of the many operators that are in the town.
+To see the lines you will need to take a flight from the many operators that are in the town.

 Moving onto the second zone of Peru which is the highlands and the weather in March will be different from on the coast.
 Being the end of the rainy season March in the highlands is still wet and a bit muddy.
-The plus side to March in the highlands is there is less people and the Inca sites are less crowded.
+The plus side to March in the highlands is there are fewer people and the Inca sites are less crowded.
 Take a tour to Machu Picchu and you may get wet but you can spend more time at each point of interest.

 In Cusco, March is a great time to visit, normally Easter is in Peru in March.
 During this time, the city is full of parades for Easter.
 The statues of Jesus are removed from the churches and paraded around the streets.
 This is a beautiful time in Cusco so if you are able to plan a visit to Cusco at Easter or Semana Santa in Spanish.

-The third zone that should be visited in Peru is the jungle.
+The third zone that should be visited in Peru in the jungle.
 Peru has two different jungle destinations that should be considered on your Peru travel guide.
 The first is Puerto Maldonado where there are many jungle lodges for you to spend some time.
 March is the finish of the rainy season in the Amazon, the jungle is fresh, and the temperatures are cooler than the hotter dry months.

-Peru cost of travel.
+Peru’s cost of travel.
 The cost of any tour you do anywhere in the world is important.
 Peru and South America are still affordable travel destinations.
 Your travel dollar will stretch further than a vacation to Europe or North America.

-Consider a vacation to Peru, do your research on what you want to see and travel to Peru in March a great month for your vacation.
+Consider a vacation to Peru, do your research on what you want to see, and travel to Peru in March a great month for your vacation.